MartinT86/MartinT86.github.io/_posts/2017-03-14-technical-debt.md

 It implies that there isn't value to be gained from doing that work, like paying a debt, you aren't improving your balance just getting back to zero.

-I also feel like sometimes it implies that something incorrectly was done in the first place.
-Yes, this may be the case sometimes, however most of the time I see the cause of "technical debt" to be pragmatism.
 It's a very rare situation that you have unlimited resources to polish and refine something.
 Decisions are made when "enough is enough", and I feel that is a benefit of working in an agile environment.
 You get as much value as you can for the decided budget.